-The Substance Free community is comprised of first-year and upperclass students who are intentionally seeking a living environment where they will be free from the pressures or effects of drug, alcohol, and tobacco use.
-Students choosing to live in this community sign a contract with Residence Life staff committing to a substance free lifestyle while they live in the community.
-The Residence Life staff partners with resources around campus to provide fun, educational, and engaging programming that is geared towards this community’s commitment to a healthy, substance-free experience.
+The Substance Free community is comprised of first-year and upper-class students who are intentionally seeking a living environment where they will be free from the pressures or effects of drug, alcohol, and tobacco use.
+Students choosing to live in this community sign a contract with Residence Life staff committing to a substance-free lifestyle while they live in the community.
+The Residence Life staff partners with resources around campus to provide, fun, educational, and engaging programming that is geared towards this community’s commitment to a healthy, substance-free experience.

-The Prism+ community is comprised of first-year and upper-class student, and is designed to create a supportive environment for students who identify as or are allies to the LGBTQ community.
+The Prism+ community is comprised of first-year and upper-class students, and is designed to create a supportive environment for students who identify as or are allies to the LGBTQ community.
 Programming will focus on issues of gender identity and sexual orientation as students living in this community will be encouraged to explore their own identities in a safe, open, and welcoming living environment.
 This program will partner with the Rainbow Resource Center to provide exposure to a variety of educational and social opportunities centered around the diverse needs of the LGBTQ and ally populations.

-Outdoor Adventure Kennebec Hall 3rd and 4th Floor
+Outdoor Adventure Kennebec Hall 4th Floor

 The Outdoor Adventure (OA) Community is dedicated to first and second-year students who share a deep appreciation for outdoor recreation.
 Residence Life staff partners with Maine Bound, UMaine’s adventure center, to curate specific opportunities that develop leadership skills through team-based initiatives for community members.
 This experience is an exceptional opportunity to make lasting friendships with other outdoor enthusiasts that will accelerate your sense of belonging while participating in the magnificent outdoor recreation opportunities Maine has to offer.